-Ernst & Young’s (EY) 2017-18 Risk Pulse survey saw power and utility (P&U) organizations identifying business interruption from cyber attack, storms and catastrophic events as their top concern.
+Ernst & Young’s (EY) 2017-18 Risk Pulse survey saw power and utility (P&U) organizations identifying business interruption from cyber attack, storms, and catastrophic events as their top concern.
 Some 80% of the global survey respondents ranked this business interruption as “more or much more important than other risks.”
 Automation and connected devices, too, are expanding the cyber attack surface for global P&U operations.

-The firm noted, “security risks are constantly evolving, as the attack surface keeps getting larger across physical assets, digital infrastructure and business processes.”
-As evidence, the report pointed to Symantec’s warning about Dragonfly 2.0’s campaign targeting dozens of energy companies in spring and summer of 2017, and gaining access to their networks in more than 20 cases.
+The firm noted, “security risks are constantly evolving, as the attack surface keeps getting larger across physical assets, digital infrastructure, and business processes.”
+As evidence, the report pointed to Symantec’s warning about Dragonfly 2.0’s campaign targeting dozens of energy companies in the spring and summer of 2017, and gaining access to their networks in more than 20 cases.

 Yet over half of the survey’s respondents “do not appreciate or have only partially considered IS implications, risks and threats in their strategy and do not have plans to change their current course.”
 Additionally, 71% were dissatisfied with their present information security functions.

 63% of P&U respondents say they don’t have a dedicated role within the security function focused on digital and the IoT.

 Critical Infrastructure Cybersecurity Threats

 Many utilities need a deeper understanding of possible threats.
 The cyber landscape is increasingly complex for power players including: